JLieter/SnakeBot/README.md

 # SnakeBot
-A Machine Learning implementation of the common Snake game.
+An attempt at a Machine Learning implementation of the common Snake game.
 (Incomplete)